 Introduction to Cassandra Cluster

 Apache Cassandra is designed to meet a scaling challenge that traditional database management systems aren’t capable of handling.
 These days there is a continuous and excessive amount of data to be managed.
 Large organizations cannot store these huge amounts of data on a single machine.
-Here is when databases like Cassandra with a distributed architecture becomes important.
-The large organizations store huge amounts of data on multiple nodes.
-These nodes communicate with each other which serves the purpose behind Cassandra cluster being established.
+Here is when databases like Cassandra with a distributed architecture become important.
+Large organizations store huge amounts of data on multiple nodes.
+These nodes communicate with each other which serves the purpose behind the Cassandra cluster being established.

 Prerequisites for Cassandra Cluster

 There are the following requirements for setting up a cluster.

 - Nodes must be connected to each other on the Local Area Network (LAN)

 - Linux must be installed on each node